rakeshdhote/Udacity-Self_Driving_Car_NanoDegree/P6_Extended_Kalman_Filter/README.md

-# Extended Kalman Filter Project Starter Code
+# Extended Kalman Filter Project
 Self-Driving Car Engineer Nanodegree Program

 ---
+The objective of perform sensor fusion of laser and radar data for navigation of self-driving car.
+Extended Kalman filter is implemented for predicting the next state of a car and sensor fusion.

 ## Dependencies